See the “Worm” supermoon glow in the March sky this Sunday.

 Luckily, the Apophis flyby in 2013 allowed scientists to gather better measurements and the new numbers show the chances are extremely low, Beatty added.

-There is a bit of a wait until the next meteor shower, the popular Lyrids in April.
-The Lyrids will peak on April 22 and will be best seen in the Northern Hemisphere -- but the moon will be 68% full, according to the American Meteor Society.
+There is a bit of a wait until the next meteor shower, the popular Lyrids, in April.
+The Lyrids will peak on April 22 and will be best seen in the Northern Hemisphere – but the moon will be 68% full, according to the American Meteor Society.
+This may make the meteor shower less visible.

 The Eta Aquariids follow soon after, peaking on May 5 when the moon is 38% full.
 This shower is best seen in the southern tropics, but will still produce a medium shower for those north of the equator.